TheOneandOnlyRiVin/CSUN_CIT210/Lab Assignments/Lab Assignment 2.md

 ### 2.2.2: Using the Read & Delete Commands

-In this exercise, you are trying to create a script that deletes a file that the user specifies at runtime.
+In this exercise, you are trying to create a script that deletes a file that the user specifies during execution.

 Open nano again, this time creating a file called `remover.sh`.